 The S0KH and S1KH are responsible for the derivation of keys in the FT key hierarchy.
 The S0KH and S1KH are entities that are assumed to physically reside in the Supplicant.

-The S0KH interacts with the IEEE Std 802.1X functional block (see Figure 4-18 (Portion of the ISO/IEC basic reference model covered in this standard) in 4.9 (Reference Model) to receive the MSK resulting from an EAP authentication or the IKM resulting from a FILS authentication.
+The S0KH interacts with the IEEE Std 802.1X functional block (see Figure 4-18 (Portion of the ISO/IEC basic reference model covered in this standard) in 4.9 (Reference Model) to receive the MSK resulting from an EAP authentication or the PMK resulting from a FILS authentication.
 The S1KH interacts with 802.1X to open the Controlled Port.
 Both the S0KH and S1KH interactions with 802.1X occur within the SME of a STA.

-The S0KH derives the PMK-R0 for use in the mobility domain utilizing the MSK (when the AKM negotiated is 00-0F-AC:3), the PSK (when the AKM negotiated is 00-0F-AC:4) or the PMK (when the AKM negotiated is 00-0F-AC:9) or the IKM (when the AKM negotiated is 00-0F-AC:16 or 00-0F-AC:17).
+The S0KH derives the PMK-R0 for use in the mobility domain utilizing the MSK (when the AKM negotiated is 00-0F-AC:3), the PSK (when the AKM negotiated is 00-0F-AC:4) or the PMK (when the AKM negotiated is 00-0F-AC:9, 00-0F-AC:16, or 00-0F-AC:17).